 MinLaw ensures a sound and progressive legal framework that is relevant and modern, provides access to justice, and upholds the rule of law.

-The Legal Policy Group, comprising the Civil and Legislative Policy Division and the Criminal Policy Division, regularly reviews laws, proposes reforms, to civil, family, community-related and criminal related laws, and pursues new initiatives to strengthen the legal infrastructure.
-Under the Criminal Policy Division, The Criminology Unit conducts emprical criminalogy research.
+The Legal Policy Group (LPG) comprises the Civil & Legislative Policy Division and the Criminal Policy Division.
+The LPG regularly reviews laws and drives reforms in civil, criminal, family, and community justice, and governance matters.
+Under the Criminal Policy Division, the Criminology Unit conducts empirical criminological research.

-MinLaw’s functions are distinct from the Judiciary, comprising the Supreme and State Courts, which adjudicate on matters brought before the Courts.
-MinLaw is also separate from AGC.
+MinLaw’s functions are distinct from the Judiciary (which comprises the Supreme Court, State Courts and the Family Justice Courts), which adjudicates on matters brought before the Courts.
+MinLaw is also separate from the Attorney-General’s Chambers (AGC).
 The Attorney-General serves as the legal adviser to the Government and is also the Public Prosecutor.